Battle of Philippi: Second battle

 The battle which ensued resulted in close combat between two armies of well-trained veterans.
 Ranged weapons such as arrows or javelins were largely ignored; instead, the soldiers packed into solid ranks and fought face-to-face with their swords, and the slaughter was terrible.
 According to Cassius Dio, the two sides had little need for missile weapons, "for they did not resort to the usual manoeuvres and tactics of battles" but immediately advanced to close combat, "seeking to break each other's ranks".
 In the account of Plutarch, Brutus had the better of the fight at the western end of his line and pressed hard on the triumvirs' left wing, which gave way and retreated, being harassed by the Republican cavalry, which sought to exploit the advantage when it saw the enemy in disorder.
 But the eastern flank of Brutus's line had inferior numbers because it had been extended to avoid being outflanked.
 This meant Brutus's legions had been drawn out too thin in the center, and were so weak here they could not withstand the triumvirs' initial charge.
 Having broken through, the triumvirs swung to their left to take Brutus in his flank and rear.
 Appian speaks of the triumvirs' legions having "pushed back the enemy's line as though they were turning round a very heavy machine."
 Brutus's legions were driven back step-by-step, slowly at first, but as their ranks crumbled under the pressure they began to give ground more rapidly.
 The second and third reserve lines in the rear failed to keep pace with the retreat and all three lines became entangled.
 Octavian's soldiers were able to capture the gates of Brutus's camp before the routing army could reach this defensive position.
 Brutus's army could not reform, which made the triumvirs' victory complete.
 Brutus was able to retreat into the nearby hills with the equivalent of only four legions.
-Seeing that surrender and capture were inevitable, Brutus committed suicide.
+Seeing that surrender and capture were inevitable, Brutus took his own life.

 The total casualties for the second battle of Philippi were not reported, but the close quarters fighting likely resulted in heavy losses for both sides.